-AKRON RACERS (conducting athletic competitions), CEO PERSPECTIVES (executive workshops), MERCK ACADEMY (educational services).
+Consider names such as AKRON RACERS (conducting athletic competitions), CEO PERSPECTIVES (executive workshops), or MERCK ACADEMY (educational services), all of which are good examples of Class 41 marks.

 A specimen for service must show use of the mark in a manner that would be perceived by potential purchasers as identifying the applicant's services and indicating their source.
 Where the mark is used in advertising the services, the specimen must show an association between the mark and the services for which registration is sought.
 A specimen that shows only the mark, with no reference to the services, does not show service mark usage.